oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Document category (`category`) with value type `string` of 1 or more characters defines a short canonical name, chosen by the document producer, which will inform the end user as to the category of document.

+> It is directly related to the profiles defined in section 5.

 ```
     "category": {
       // ...